Enraged-Rabbit-Community/ERCF_v2/README.md

 <br>

 ## FAQ
 ERCF v2 is currently in the RC1 phase.
-That means that we hope the BOM and parts are complete but there are still some areas of polish needed: documentation, kit availability, etc.  Therefore we're sure there will be lots of questions.
-To avoid repetition on the various support channels you can find a list of [frequently asked questions](FAQ.md) here.
+That means that we hope the BOM and parts are complete, but there are still some areas of polish needed: documentation, kit availability, etc. Therefore, we're sure there will be lots of questions.
+To avoid repetition on the various support channels, you can find a list of [frequently asked questions](FAQ.md) here.
 If something isn't answered the best place to go is the primary [Voron #ercf_questions](https://discord.com/channels/460117602945990666/909743915475816458) Discord server

 <br>